 When Should You Contact a Lawyer for Breathalyzer-Related Concerns?

 If you have been arrested for a DUI and undergo a breathalyzer test, you must contact a DUI attorney as soon as possible following your arrest.
-Do not subject yourself to questioning without an attorney to advise you.
-A DUI attorney can help you with your case and may be able to assist you with the results of a breathalyzer test.
+Only subject yourself to questioning with an attorney to advise you.
+A DUI attorney can help you with your case and assist you with the results of a breathalyzer test.

 A DUI Attorney May Be Able to Fight Breathalyzer Results

-Conviction of a DUI can have a significant impact on your future but there are circumstances in which a lawyer can fight the results of these tests.
-It is not uncommon for a court to deem the results of a breathalyzer test invalid whether due to malfunction, inaccuracies, or improper administration.
-After an arrest for DUI, call a Los Angeles DUI attorney for a consultation on your case.
+Conviction of a DUI can significantly impact your future, but there are circumstances in which a lawyer can fight the results of these tests.
+It is common for a court to deem the results of a breathalyzer test invalid, whether due to malfunction, inaccuracies, or improper administration.
+After an arrest for DUI, call a Los Angeles DUI attorney for a consultation on your case or fill out our online contact form.